Founder & Lead Editor

 Quality and Durability

-This is where the review gets a bit complicated.
-The overall build quality feels high.
-The upper is robust, the stitching is clean, and the PWRRUN midsole itself is a workhorse material known for holding up well over time.
-The XT-900 carbon rubber that is on the outsole is tough and will last a long time.
-About 75% of the feedback you'll see is positive or neutral about the shoe's general toughness.
+This is where things get a bit complicated.
+Overall build quality feels high.
+The upper is robust, stitching is clean, and PWRRUN is a workhorse midsole material that usually holds up well.
+The XT-900 carbon rubber that is on the outsole is tough and should last.
+About 75% of the feedback is positive or neutral on general toughness.

 However, the major, glaring issue is the exposed PWRRUN midsole foam on the outsole.
 This is a cost and weight-saving measure, but it comes at the expense of durability and grip.
 This softer foam gets chewed up much faster than rubber, especially if you scuff your feet or run on anything other than smooth pavement.
 This exposed foam is also the reason for the poor wet-weather traction.
 As one user bluntly put it, they observed "terrible durability of the exposed foam" after just a short time.